 Jackson began classes and found a full-time job.
 She is now working for Barrington Community Unit School District 220 in the Student Information Systems Department as the Infinite Campus/Business Office Coordinator.

 “I attribute this to the fact that my employer was impressed with my enrollment at COD working on two associate’s degrees,” she said.
 “At one point, I was concerned about continuing because I felt going to school while working and taking care of my family was going to be difficult.
 One of my professors, Mrs. Wendy Felder (who has since retired), encouraged me to not give up because I was doing so well.
 I did not give up and to date have taken all of my courses online, which works great with my learning style and schedule.

 “And though I am working full-time, I am maintaining a 3.8 GPA.
 This is only possible due to the support of my family and the professionals at COD.
 I am very appreciative of the support given because it helps me as I continue to fulfill my goals.”

 She is also proud to have received the Foundation’s Single Parent Scholarship, which covered tuition, fees and books for the three courses she took, and the CDW Women in Technology Scholarship.
 The next year, she received three more scholarships: The Foundation Single Parent Scholarship, the Honorable Bonnie M. Wheaton Scholarship and the Tom Galloway Memorial Scholarship.
 The following year, she received two scholarships: Foundation Single Parent and Tome Galloway Memorial.
-And, once again, she received the Foundation Single Parent scholarship for the fourth time.
+And she received the Foundation Single Parent scholarship for the fourth and fifth times.

 Jackson is a member of the Phi Theta Kappa, the International Honor Society of America and Alpha Beta Gamma International Business Honor Society.